Stuycs-K/final-project-4-luongc-son/PRESENTATION.md

  - Each letter is represented by a number modulo 26 (usually 0-25)
  - To encrypt a message, each block of n letters is multiplied by an invertible n × n matrix, against modulus 26
  - To decrypt the message, each block is multiplied by the inverse of the matrix used for encryption
+ - For matrix multiplication, the number of columns in the first matrix must be equal to the number of rows in the second matrix
  - The matrix used for encryption is the cipher key, and it should be chosen randomly from the set of invertible n × n matrices (modulo 26)